How to Make Money While You Grow Your Business with Kim Walsh Phillips

 Nothing like having your back against the wall to make a radical change…

 And a change it was.

 The piece that was missing before was a profit-driven marketing model.
 By adding in an offer on the thank you page after the lead collection, I could self-fund all of my marketing.
-I started by using a webinar as the lead magnet and simply sold webinar recordings as the Profit Maximizer.
+I started saving on small business costs by using a webinar as the lead magnet and simply sold webinar recordings as the Profit Maximizer.
 And it started to work…

 Not only were my ads paying for themselves, but they were generating a profit.

 At first, it was just a few extra dollars a day, but within a couple of months, my marketing was putting off an extra $3,000 to $5,000 a month in profit.
 That was enough to cover our office rent and pay for my assistant.
 Which in itself was a huge burden lifted.

 And as I scaled our results, our profits increased further.
 According to this article from GlobeNewsWire, a gold IRA may be a good idea for someone with a specific goal in mind.